-We began our tree planting programme in 2021.
-According to our calculations, we must plant approximately 113,700 trees to absorb 7,580 CO2e tonnes of residual emissions to achieve operational net-zero emissions by 2026, based on the assumption of 15 trees for one tonne.
+In 2022, WSC completed our first tree planting programme which commenced in 2021.
+According to our calculations using 2020 emissions as baseline, we must plant approximately 113,700 trees to absorb 7,580 CO2e tonnes of residual emissions to achieve operational net-zero emissions by 2026, based on the assumption of 15 trees absorbing one tonne of carbon dioxide.

-Achieving Operational Net Zero Emissions
+Getting to Operational Net Zero Emissions